JNRowe/hubugs/README.rst

 ------------

 ``gh_bugs`` requires Python_ v2.6 or above. ``gh_bugs``'s only mandatory
-dependencies outside of the standard library are github2_ and Jinja_.
-If you're still using Python v2.6 then you need argparse_, newer Python versions have it included in the standard library.
+dependencies outside of the standard library are argh_, github2_ and Jinja_.

 If you would like coloured terminal output, then you will need termcolor_.